 The woman got to her feet and nodded.
 “You must be Gale.”
 She came forward, shook hands with Steve’s mom, then turned a keen gaze on Steve.
 “I’ve heard a lot about you.
 You’re quite a storyteller.”
 Her soft brown eyes sparkled.

 Steve smiled and shrugged.
 When he cast about, Tina Harrison laughed, smooth and low.
 “She just got back from a walk, and she’s either napping again or reading again.
 It’s the blue tent.”
 Steve dithered and noticed Mrs. Harrison staring at him in amusement.
 An uncomfortable second passed, and then she urged him off with a nod.
 He looked to his folks, but they had already dismissed him from their attention.
-“Alex is fishing,” Mrs. Harrison began to explain to his folks as Steve left.
-“He’d gotten a ways downstream, last I looked….”
+“Alex is fishing,” Mrs. Harrison explained to his folks as Steve left.
+“He’d gotten a ways downstream, last I looked. . . .”

 The young boys ran ahead of Steve toward two large canvas tents, one orange, one blue, pitched at the inside edge of the tree stand.
 A few yards beyond, the ground ended in a ledge of dirt.
 “Tess!” yelled the oldest boy.
 “Someone’s here, Tess!
 Te-ess!”
 Steve’s heart pounded in his neck.